Last Updated on

 I provide an extra video to help you recognize the P45’s playability:

 To help you to have a general view on Yamaha P45, I will make a comparison the P45 with others.

-For the price, the P71 is more expensive.
+For the price, the P71 is more affordable.
 Simply, owing to being an Amazon Exclusive.

-But if you want a serius comparision of these two you can find it here:
+But if you want a serious comparison of these two you can find it here: